lilamcilveen/Secure-Password-Check/README.md

 - On *Windows*, enter `python check.py` into the command line.
 - On *Linux*, enter `python3 check.py` into the command line.
-- Once it is running, enter a password;
+- Once it is running, enter a password.
 - The program will return `True` if secure, and `False` if insecure.
   - For example, `password!3712821JKL` will return `True`.